In Ghana there is a mixed system of English common law and customary law.

 Effectiveness of the court system

 Ghana operates a common law legal system, based on judicial precedents.
 Decisions of English courts are of persuasive effect in Ghanaian courts.
 The court system of Ghana is generally effective; there are however issues of poor judicial case management which have been known to cause delays in litigation proceedings.
-Some of the measures introduced by the judiciary to minimise delays include compulsory alternative dispute resolution mechanisms (pre-trial settlement conferences) which have been incorporated in the court processes of some courts like the commercial division of the High Court.
+Some of the measures introduced by the judiciary to minimise delays include the option to settle cases through mediation, negotiation, arbitration or other mode of alternative dispute resolution during a pre-trial review conference at the commercial division of the High Court.
+A recent amendment to the procedural rules allows a party to an action in a court other than the commercial division of the High Court, to request for proceedings to be stayed to enable the parties attempt settlement of the matter by alternative dispute resolution or other means.
+A judge is also required to enquire from the parties of their willingness to attempt settlement of the matter by alternative dispute resolution or other means and stay proceedings if they are agreeable.
 The Judiciary has also embarked on the process of automating the courts.
 The automation of the courts ensures greater accuracy in recordation of court processes.
 The Supreme Court, the Court of Appeal and the specialised divisions of the High Court have all been automated.

 Arbitration